Manager of Graduate School

 I have oversight for the strategic direction of the researcher development programmes researchers, and represent the training needs of researchers on internal and external committees and groups.

-Working closely with Vice Principals and colleagues across each of the Colleges and Administrative Centres, I am responsible for ensuring that training provision complements internal strategies, and is aligned to internal and external agendas.
+Working closely with Vice Principals and colleagues across each of the Schools and Administrative Centres, I am responsible for ensuring that training provision complements internal strategies, and is aligned to internal and external agendas.

 I am curretnly managing an EPSRC-funded research that project explores and addresses the links between researcher career aspirations, their employability and the skills that employers value when recruiting.
 We also hope that through this project we will raise awareness amongst employers of the unique skill set that researchers have.
 This is a joint project between the Centre for Academic Development and the Careers Service.